-These Terms & Conditions (hereafter “Terms”) must be signed by the student and one of his or her parents or legal guardians (hereafter collectively “parent”) whether the student is an adult or minor (minors are those under 18 yrs. of age).
+These standard Terms & Conditions (hereafter “Terms”), including the above-noted exceptions, must be signed by the student and one of his or her parents or legal guardians (hereafter collectively “parent”) whether the student is an adult or minor (minors are those under 18 yrs. of age).
+Parent and student are sometimes individually or collectively referred to as “I”, “you” or “your”, depending on context).
 In consideration of the services of Wilderness Ventures LLC, doing business as Wilderness Adventures (hereafter sometimes “WA”), student and parent agree as follows:

 WA is committed to putting together compatible groups with students who are positive, enthusiastic, eager, and considerate.
 Our admissions process requires new students to provide one reference.
 WA will confirm availability upon receipt of your application and the $1,000 deposit.

 Following your preliminary registration for a WA program (hereafter sometimes “trip” or “program”), you will receive an automated confirmation email stating that your application has been received.
 You will then receive a program confirmation email from our admissions team if there is availability in the program selected.
-The student and parent will be asked to review and/or complete and sign additional forms and materials containing important information associated with a participant’s WA experience.
+The student and parent will be asked to review and/or complete and sign additional forms and materials containing important information associated with a student’s WA experience.
 Please read and complete those carefully.
-Importantly, a participant’s final acceptance, enrollment and participation in a WA program is contingent on full payment and on WA’s timely receipt and review of all completed information and signed forms, including but not limited to these Terms, the WA Essential Eligibility Criteria, Student Statement, Parent Questionnaire, Acknowledgment and Assumption of Risks & Release and Indemnity Agreement, Trip Expectations & Rules, Student Health History and Responsible Together: Wilderness Adventures In COVID19.
+Importantly, a student’s final acceptance, enrollment and participation in a WA program is contingent on full payment and on WA’s timely receipt and review of all required (completed and/or signed) forms and information, including but not limited to these Terms, the WA Essential Eligibility Criteria, Student Statement, Parent Questionnaire, Acknowledgment and Assumption of Risks & Release and Indemnity Agreement, Trip Expectations & Rules, Student Health History and Responsible Together: Wilderness Adventures In COVID19.

 WA requires a $1,000 deposit (non-refundable after 12/15/2020) with your application.
 WA is unable to hold a spot for your student until you have submitted both the application and deposit.